project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 plt.ylabel("Energy");
 ```

-When looking at levels 2 and 3 in Fig 9, we should try and ignore the horizontal part (the non interacting level) and instead imagine the elongated "S" looking shape as a single energy level - let's call it level S.
+Firstly, a note on colour schemes.
+When looking at levels 2 and 3 in Fig 9, we can now see that the way the colour scheme works is at odds with how we naturally want to interpret these energy levels.
+Specifically, we know that the horizontal parts are from the non interacting state and so we would want to give it a single colour.
+That's not how the simple plot function works 😔 .
+For now let us ignore the horizontal parts and instead focus on the elongated "S" looking shape - let's call it level S.

 We can see from Fig 9 that the notion of an anti-crossing is now somewhat ill defined because things don't look very symmetric.
 In particular:
 - The extrema of the upper (purple) and lower (orange) levels don't occur at the same $\Delta E$